 A hundred thousand welcomes to my blog.
-I’ve recently retired after 37 years teaching English and four as Deputy Principal of Scoil Mhuire agus Íde in Newcastle West, County Limerick, in Ireland.
+I retired in 2013 after 37 years teaching English and four as Deputy Principal of Scoil Mhuire agus Íde in Newcastle West, County Limerick, in Ireland.
 My interests include education, literature, politics, religion and sport.

 I’m married to Kate – my long-suffering soulmate and we’ve been blessed as we watched our daughter and son grow up into their glorious selves.
 I love my own place, Knockaderry, and the people who live there.
 My present preoccupations are: family, GAA, parish – and blogging!